-From Pivotal’s IPO in April to our 2018 User Report to this month’s headlines about Siemens, we’ve seen a lot of momentum within the Cloud Foundry ecosystem.
+From VMware’s IPO in April to our 2018 User Report to this month’s headlines about Siemens, we’ve seen a lot of momentum within the Cloud Foundry ecosystem.
 I would like to take a moment to highlight some of the big news this year, and discuss the impact.

 This summer, we saw the news that Siemens would acquire Mendix, which followed the announcement of Siemen’s partnership with Alibaba Cloud.
 Like our CTO Chip Childers, who recently blogged about the partnership, I found this news especially interesting on the heels of another trip to Beijing.
 Siemens has made a strategic choice in Alibaba, the leading cloud provider in China, to build a unique Industrial IoT solution for the exploding digital growth in China, which I recently discussed on Medium.
 Excitingly, Cloud Foundry is part of the creation of this Industrial IoT solution.
 Menix runs on Cloud Foundry, as does Siemens Mindsphere.
-The Mendix acquisition, like the Pivotal IPO, really highlights the continued expansion of the Cloud Foundry ecosystem.
+The Mendix acquisition, like the VMware IPO, really highlights the continued expansion of the Cloud Foundry ecosystem.

 Changes in the Ecosystem